Recycling Park in Kielsbroek

 Site plan

 The recycling park in Kielsbroek was given an infrastructural scale to stand out amidst existing and future industry.
-The natural slope of the site was used to create an recycling area relatively higher than the waste containers, minimizing the need for earth moving.
+The natural slope of the site was used to create an recycling area relatively higher than the waste containers, minimizing the need for moving soil.
 The site is demarcated by a canopy and staff building on one side and container retaining walls on the other.
 An oversized wooden beam connects the staff building with the canopy, and the long mast structure highlights the containers.

 • Design teamDirk Somers, Marie van Kerckhoven, Elin Leysen en Jakub Srnka